Step by Step Guide to Become a Stock Broker in India

 1) Get a Bachelor’s degree

-Bachelor’s degree in any field is the initial step to become a stock broker in India.
+Bachelor’s degree in any field is the initial step to becoming a stock broker in India.

 2) Get a Post-Graduate Diploma